 Signs Your Family May Need Therapy

 Not every problem needs therapy—but certain patterns should never be ignored.
-Therapy helps when emotional wounds are left unhealed and behavior patterns grow toxic.
+Therapy helps when emotional wounds are left unhealed and behavior patterns grow unhealthy over time.

 - Frequent arguments: Conflict becomes the norm, not the exception.